Click here for all Articulate 360 FAQs.

 Yes.
-The same player properties window in Storyline 360 and Studio 360 controls both the standard player and the responsive player, so you can enable/disable any player feature.
+The same player properties window in Storyline 360 and Studio 360 controls both the desktop player and the responsive mobile player, so you can enable/disable any player feature.
 See these user guides to learn how:

 How does the responsive player behave if I disable all the player features?

 The responsive mobile player, like the desktop player, will only display features you’ve enabled in the player properties for your course.
 If you disable all player features, the responsive player will disappear.

 Can I change the colors, font, and font size for the responsive player?

 When you choose the modern player style in Storyline 360, your color and font selections work on desktop and mobile devices.
 When you choose the classic player style, color and font selections only work on desktop computers.

 The player color and font options only work on desktop computers, not tablets or smartphones.